pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-local.md

 # dir = "data.drainer"
 ```

-## Monitor TiDB-Binlog
+## Monitor TiDB Binlog

-This section introduces how to monitor TiDB-Binlog's status and performance, and display the metrics using Prometheus and Grafana.
+This section introduces how to monitor TiDB Binlog's status and performance, and display the metrics using Prometheus and Grafana.

 ### Configure Pump/Drainer